 Learn from the experts

 Dan Bourdon is the Programme Specialist for MOL’s Construction Product Knowledge programmes who believes that better knowledge can lead to more successful projects:

 “We’ve designed a range of module booklets on everything from Plumbers Brassware to Kitchens and Bathrooms.
 The work we do here at MOL is designed to meet the requirements of the construction and electrical distribution industries but is available to anyone, including DIYers.
 It’s not often that you can gain expert knowledge meant for professionals.”

 MOL offers over 40 module booklets on everything from the principles of electricity to plumbing and heating.
-For more information on how you can learn more about the principles of construction materials used within DIY projects contact one of our Programme Advisors.
+For more information on how you can learn more about the principles of construction materials used within DIY projects contact our programme consultant on 0345 203 2103.